This post may contain affiliate links. Please read our disclosure policy.

 We sure love classic Buffalo Wings.
 It’s a hit anywhere and although they may be messy, they are so worth it!
 Here are a few more favorites.

 - vegetable oil for frying

-Add chicken to hot oil and cook until golden brown (about 5–7 minutes).
-Drain on paper towels.
+- Working in batches, add wings to hot oil and cook until golden brown, 5–7 minutes.
+Drain on a paper towel–lined plate.

-Toss fried wings in sauce, making sure to coat.
-Serve warm with Ranch.
+- Toss fried wings in sauce, making sure to coat all sides.
+Serve warm with ranch dressing.